 Check out our Samsung Galaxy S7 video review:

 In the UK you're looking at a hugely impressive £450 SIM-free, while those in the US will have to part with $199 upfront as part of a two-year contract, or fork over $669 for the new unlocked Samsung Galaxy S7 price.
-In Australia the SIM-free price is set at AU$800.
+In Australia the SIM-free price is set at AU$1149.

-That said, it's hard not to like the Samsung Galaxy S7.
+It's hard not to like the Samsung Galaxy S7.
 It takes the much-improved, premium design from the Galaxy S6 and reinstates a few features from the Galaxy S5 which were shockingly missing from its successor.

 Samsung may have been first out of the flagship blocks, but it needs to make the most of its strong start to stay ahead of the pack.